About type-1 diabetes

 Treatment for type-1 diabetes

-If your child has type-1 diabetes, he can manage his condition successfully and live a long, healthy life by keeping his blood sugar levels within the target range of 4-8 mmol/l.
-Your child can keep his blood sugar levels within this range by:
+If your child has type-1 diabetes, he can manage his condition successfully and live a normal life by keeping his blood sugar levels within a target range.
+Your child can keep his blood sugar within this target range by:

 - eating certain foods in the right amounts and at the right times